zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 ### Providing a comparer
 It's also possible to provide a comparer to the `OrderBy` or `ThenBy`.
-This can be done by providing class which implements the `IComparer<T>` interface.
+This can be done by providing a class that implements the `IComparer<T>` interface.

-An example of provising a comparer for a string property:
+An example of providing a comparer for a string property:
 ```csharp
 var result = context.Customers
     .OrderBy("City", StringComparer.OrdinalIgnoreCase)